Gerald and Charlene Gallego: Nevada murders

 Nine months later, on June 24, 1979, Gerald and Charlene staked out the Washoe County Fair in Reno, Nevada, during an annual rodeo.
 Gerald, who opted to wait in the van, instructed Charlene to approach any petite female with preferably long dark hair and lure them back to the van with the ruse that they would earn money by distributing flyers.
-Charlene first attempted to persuade a young girl, who eagerly accepted the offer but said she had to get permission from her uncle, who was working as a security guard at the fairground.
-The girl left, and later came back saying she had gotten permission.
-Fearing that the uncle might later give crucial details to police, Charlene told the girl that someone else had accepted the job, and the girl walked off.

-Eventually, Charlene managed to dupe 14-year-old Brenda Lynne Judd and 13-year-old Sandra Kaye Colley to follow her to the van, where Gerald forced them inside at gunpoint and Charlene took control of the vehicle.
+Charlene managed to dupe 14-year-old Brenda Lynne Judd and 13-year-old Sandra Kaye Colley to follow her to the van, where Gerald forced them inside at gunpoint and Charlene took control of the vehicle.
 On Interstate 80, Charlene drove the van northeast of Reno as Gerald sexually assaulted the girls in the back.
 Charlene eventually parked the van in the remote Humboldt Sink area.
-Over the next several of hours, Gerald rested and watched Charlene force the girls to perform sex acts on each other.
+Over the next several hours, Gerald rested and watched Charlene force the girls to perform sex acts on each other.
 He then dragged Colley towards a dry stream bed after he removed a shovel from under their van's seat and yanked her out of the car.
 He then crept up behind Colley and repeatedly struck her in the head with a shovel.
 Charlene would later recall in court the assault, describing it as "a loud splat like a flat rock hitting mud, and the girl sank to her knees and slowly toppled over on her face."